-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances and for routine visits (see the Medical Benefits chart in Section 2.1 of this chapter).
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Not covered under any condition Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Full-time nursing care in your home.
 Not covered under any condition Homemaker services including basic household assistance, such as light housekeeping or light meal preparation.
+Not covered under any condition Naturopath services (uses natural or alternative treatments).
 Not covered under any condition

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Not covered under any condition Radial keratotomy, LASIK surgery, and other low vision aids.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Radial keratotomy, LASIK surgery, and other low vision aids.
 Not covered under any condition • Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition